frimicc/frimicc.github.io/hexmapmaker.md

 * Pinch and zoom or pan with two fingers to see the whole map or zoom in to focus on details.
 * Print whatever is on the screen -- so you can print the whole map or just a small portion.
 * Save your maps to local storage so you can carry your entire campaign in your pocket.
 * Print the map and then draw cities, roads, dungeons, rivers or anything else you need on it -- your imagination is the limit.

 ## Screenshots

+## Support

+If you have questions about Hex Map Maker or would like to suggest future improvements, please email me at {{
+site.author.email }}.

+## FAQ

+1. Why doesn't Hex Map Maker do ______ ?

+The short answer is: because I work on this in my very-not-free time.
+New features will be few and far between.
+However, you should know that this app exists because I want to use it, so it will be usable at all times.

+2. Sometimes panning goes backwards.

+Yes, I haven't been able to reproduce it enough to fix it.

 ## Note